MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 ### End the WinDbg session

-To end a user-mode debugging session, on the host system, return the debugger to dormant mode, and set the target application to run again, enter the `qd` (Quit and Detach) command.
+If you want to leave the debugger attached, but want to work on the target, clear any breakpoints using `bc *`, so that the target computer won't try to connect to the host computer debugger.
+Then use the `g` command to let the target computer run again.

-Be sure and use the `g` command to let the target computer run code, so that it can be used.
-Clear any breakpoints using `bc \`*, so that the target computer won't break and try to connect to the host computer debugger.
+To end the debugging session, on the host system, break into the debugger and enter the `qd` (Quit and Detach) command or select **Stop Debugging** from the menu.

 ```dbgcmd
 0: kd> qd